yslnam/contributions/README.md

 # contributions
-A repository containing my development or contributions to open-source projects, libraries, and packages.
+A repository containing my development of or contributions to open-source projects, libraries, and packages.
 Languages: Python, R